SignalK/node-red-contrib-signalk/README.md

 Restart Node-RED after installation.

-## Runtime Modes
+## Usage Modes

-There are two ways to use these nodes:
+The package supports two runtime models.

+### External Node-RED

+Use this when Node-RED runs separately from Signal K server.

-- External Node-RED: connect to a Signal K server using WebSockets and HTTP with the `signalk-client` config node.
+Most nodes talk to Signal K through the `signalk-client` config node, which manages the shared connection to the server.
-- Embedded Node-RED: run inside `signalk-server` with the `signalk-node-red` plugin, where a few nodes talk directly to the server internals.

-Most nodes work with the `signalk-client` config node.
-The following nodes are embedded-only and will show an error status in a normal external Node-RED instance:
+Typical setup:

+1. Install the package in Node-RED.
+2. Add a `signalk-client` config node.
+3. Enter the Signal K host, port, optional TLS setting, and optional credentials.
+4. Add Signal K nodes to your flow and point them at that config node.

+### Embedded Node-RED

+Use this when Node-RED runs inside `signalk-server` via the `signalk-node-red` plugin.

+In this mode, some nodes can access the server directly instead of going through a network connection.
+The editor also creates an internal `Embedded` Signal K config automatically for `signalk-*` nodes when needed.

+Embedded-only nodes:

 - `signalk-app-event`
 - `signalk-input-handler`